|This is a Waeco Cool-Ice Icebox very popular in the outdoor market.|

 I started making plans to run an experiment, planning how many ice boxes I would need and setting the control environment.
-I then realised, that all I really needed to do was ask the team at EvaKool, they've been making quality iceboxes since 1994 so they surely would know the best way to pack an icebox.
+I then realised, that all I really needed to do was ask the team at Dometic Waeco, they're very scientific in their approach and have been making quality iceboxes for Australia, Europe and America.

 They did, this is what I learnt ranked in what I consider the most important to get the most out of your icebox: